GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

    This can be useful to visualize when the application attempted to render different portions of a scene.

--  **Color by API PSO** will color events by their API PSO hash values.

--  **Color by instruction timing** will only colorize events which contain detailed instruction timing information.
-All other events will be grayed out.

 Additionally, there are filters along the top intended to help visualize the occupancy of only certain GCN pipeline stages.
 Lastly, there are colored legends on the bottom which serve as color reminders.
 Note these